-The Chairman and Councilman of the Standing Rock Sioux Tribe led a protest on this day, in an attempt to block the construction workers’ path to reach the worksite that was placed on sacred burial grounds.
-Morton County Police Department infringed on their rights to not only rightfully protect their own land, but also on their right to protest by arresting them.
+Standing Rock Sioux Tribal Chairman Dave Archambault and Councilman Dana Wasinzi are arrested after leading a protest in an attempt to block the construction workers’ path to reach the worksite that was placed on their ancestral burial grounds.
+Morton County Sheriff’s Department ignored the fact that the tribe is on their own land & that they have the right to protest.

-Police protecting oil company workers.
+Water Protectors at the Pipeline, law enforcement officers protecting oil company employees.
 Water Protectors passionately chant, “Who do you serve?
 Who do you protect?”
 The police continue to allow DAPL workers to break the law by constructing the pipeline on federally-protected land.
 Elders play drums and sing while the youth attempt to educate the police force of their unlawful actions.
 The video shows a map of the land, including where the pipeline is being planned to be built.
-Construction work continues as protectors witness.
+Construction work continues as protectors bear witness.

-8/12/2016: (Waniya Locke from Facebook) Police arrest four peaceful protesters, while more stand their ground.
+Police arrest four peaceful protesters, while more stand their ground.
 Water protectors shame the police for what they are protecting.
 Police try to get people off the public road way.
-Indigenous people of this land speak the truth about the realities of poisoning the waters.
+Indigenous people continue to raise concerns about the pipeline breaking & contaminating their drinking water.

 Waniya Locke is on Hwy 1806 at Cannonball Ranch.
 She asks people to come help guard Standing Rock boundaries in a non-violent manner, because Dakota Access Pipeline mega loads have been seen carrying and unloading equipment.
 She urges anyone that sees DAPL mega loads to call police, and explains that DAPL have been banned from Standing Rock.

 Continuation of the peaceful demonstration of singing, dancing, and playing drums.
 What looks to be construction vehicles can be seen in the background.
-The gathering still remains peaceful.
 Waniya explains that the last time the Lakota people were united was 140 years ago.
 She says, “When you are united and working as a consensus together, miraculous things happen.
 Incredible things.
-Spirit movement.”
+Spirit moves.”

-8/12/2016: (Waniya Locke) Water Protectors are peacefully gathered at the dig site where DAPL workers have found remains belonging to Standing Rock.
-They were told by the Water Protectors that the dig was illegal and that archaeologists needed to be notified.
+Water Protectors are peacefully gathered at the dig site; Waniya Locke claims that DAPL workers have found remains belonging to Standing Rock.
+DAPL workers were told by Water Protectors that the dig was illegal and that archaeologists needed to be notified.
 Police arrive on the scene and begin arresting people that have no weapons and arms raised.
 They also handcuff a man sitting on the ground.
 The police were made aware of the illegal dig but continue to arrest the Water Protectors.
 Something that looks like bones can be seen on the ground at the dig site.